 Registering for courses as a visiting student is an easy way to enroll in courses that will help you accomplish your educational goal.
 If you do not intend to seek a degree, diploma, or certificate, RCTC allows you to register as a visiting student.

 1. Register for your classes – Create a Minnesota State account and register online for your classes through our eServices.
 Contact the Welcome and One Stop Center for assistance at 507-285-7557.

 Prerequisites: Registration in many courses may require a Visiting Student to demonstrate they met the defined course prerequisites.
 This includes the submission of unofficial copies of college transcripts, ACT Scores, SAT scores, and/or MCA scores.
 If your courses require you to show that you have met a certain prerequisite please complete the Prerequisite Evaluation for Visiting Student form, and submit this to the Welcome and One Stop Center or email them to email@example.com.

 3. Purchase your books– Purchase them online at the RCTC Bookstore.

 4. Set Up technology access, including e-mail – 24 hours after registering for classes.
 E-mail is the primary means by which the college communicates with students.
-Go to http://www.rctc.edu or contact our Technology Support Center.
+Contact the RCTC Technology Support Center.

 1. Manage your registration.
 Use eServices to review, as well as add and drop course(s) for which have registered.
 You can log in to eServices using your StarID.